maldil/RefactoringMiner/README.md

 62. Change Method Access Modifier

 # Python Support
-Python support has been addeed to the RefactoringMiner More information can be expected soon.
+Python support has been addeed to the RefactoringMiner.
+More information can be expected soon.